ujenjt/call-rate-limiter/README.md

 ## Burst prevention

-`Call burst` is a situation where single function is called many times during short timeframe.
+`Call burst` is a situation where single function is called many times during short time frame.
 That's a common issue with rate limiters, as they tend to unfreeze and send multiple requests to limited APIs as limit time window slides to allow new calls.
 Often you want to separate this calls by small timeout.
 To achieve this, you could use `throttle` functions, like the one [lodash provides](https://lodash.com/docs/4.17.10#throttle).
 Just wrap your API-calling function with `throttle` first and then wrap it in `rateLimit`.

 ```javascript
 import {yourFunction} from 'your-module'